 Education First Youth Foyer – Holmesglen

-Run in partnership between Hanover and the Brotherhood of St Laurence, this Foyer provides student-style accommodation on Holmesglen TAFE’s Waverley campus.
+Run in partnership between Launch Housing and the Brotherhood of St Laurence, this Foyer provides student-style accommodation on Holmesglen TAFE’s Waverley campus.
 With education at the heart of the model the Foyer accommodates up to 40 young people in Melbourne’s south east.

 629 Waverley Road, Glen Waverley VIC 3150